zinmeir/Cortex/README.md

-# 🤖 Agent OS — General Purpose Autonomous Agent
+# Cortex: A General Purpose Autonomous Agent

 A production-ready, modular autonomous agent system built in Python.
-Plans tasks, selects tools, executes steps, self-corrects, and maintains persistent memory — all driven by any OpenAI-compatible LLM.
+Plans tasks, selects tools, executes steps, self-corrects, and maintains persistent memory.
+All driven by any OpenAI-compatible LLM.

 ---